-In today’s article we’d like to briefly guide you through one of the latest instrument developped to experiment the measure of customer experience (Klaus and Maklan 2013).
+In today’s article we’d like to briefly guide you through one of the latest instrument developped to experiment the measure of customer experience (Klaus and Maklan 2013, see full study at the end of this article).
 Don’t worry, we won’t get technical and remain business-oriented.

 Why do we need a scale to measure customer experience ?